-So, there are things to inside Athens but there are much more close to Athens.
+So, there are things to inside Athens, but there are much more close to Athens.

 How to receive the best from your Day Trips from Athens

 Please note that the hours mentioned in tours are one way.
 You need to plan accordingly for the time to get back.

-In 1 Hour from Athens
+Day Trips From Athens In 1 Hour from the Capital

 Temple of Poseidon and Cape Sounion for culture and swimming

-There are lots of options for swimming (organized beaches), food (tons of taverns) and cafe’s to enjoy the sunset along the way to Cape Sounion.
-Read this post too.
-Cape Sounion is related to the myth of Aegeus and Thesseus.
+There are lots of options for swimming (organized beaches), food (tons of taverns), and cafe’s to enjoy the sunset along the way to Cape Sounion, next to the Aegean sea.

 Artemis (Loutsa) for swimming, windsurfing, kiteboard, SUP

-Lots of taverns and cafe’s by the sea.
+Lots of taverns and cafes by the sea.
 We suggest to go to Old Artemis city (there is New Artemis of course) and get a table or sun lounge at Albatros bar.

 Loutraki & Iraio Temple, near Corinth

-Great small town by the sea which also hosts superb thermal spa installations (both indoors and outdoors) along with massage therapies.
-Has lots of options for food too.
+A great small town by the sea which also hosts superb thermal spa installations (both indoors and outdoors) along with massage therapies. Ιt has lots of options for food too.

 Ready to go a bit further for your day trips from Athens?

-In 2 Hours from Athens
+2 Hours Long Day Trips from Athens